Crab Cakes with Ballymaloe Relish & Ballymaloe Mayo

 Low in fat but full of flavour, crab meat is a sweet treat, especially in the summertime.
 White crab meat comes from the claws & legs of the crab, is high in protein and has a delicate, sweet flavour, while brown meat (from the body of the crab) is high in Omega 3 and has a deeper, meatier flavour.
 Either works well for these crab cakes – just make sure you’ve removed all traces of shell.
 You can choose to make your own Béchamel sauce, pick up a packet mix or substitute for 2 eggs.
 We shallow-fry our crab cakes so make sure you have a big frying pan to hand!

-- 250g Crab meat- squeezed and free of shell and excess moisture
+- 250g crab meat (white, brown or a mixture - squeezed and free of shell & excess moisture)

 - Mixed leaves

 - 100g plain flour (seasoned)

 - 2 eggs (beaten - for coating the cakes)

 - Sea salt & freshly-cracked black pepper

 - Ballymaloe Mayo